cloudbank-project/az-serverless-tutorial/content/functions/_index.md

 ![](./img/azfn-venv.png)

-In general, you'll only need to create the environment once, but you might need to "activate" it every time you open a new terminal.
+As a reminder from our dance with "venvs" in the NoSQL tutorial, you'll only need to create the environment once, but you might need to "activate" it every time you open a new terminal.
 If you're not sure, look for that `(app-env)` text before the rest of the command prompt.
 If you don't see it, run that `activate` command above.

 ## Looking around